-Ambulance vehicles accessing the site during any site build and take-down will arrive via the above access point and shown on the site plan.
+Ambulance vehicles accessing the site during any site build and take-down will arrive via the above access point and as shown on the site plan (if available).
 All drivers will be instructed to drive at less than 5 mph while on site.
 Ambulances visual warnings will be only used on site so as not to cause panic by member of the public.
-Wherever possible a security steward foot patrol will also be assigned to escort the vehicle by event control.
+Wherever possible a security steward foot patrol will also be assigned by event control to escort the vehicle.